This page explains the eligibility rules and requirements for prekindergarten. It also provides the required documentation for eligible students.

 - Documentation of the limited proficiency assessment committee's identification of the student as an English language learner.

-Students who qualify because they are educationally disadvantaged must income documentation on file.
+Students who qualify because they are educationally disadvantaged must have income documentation on file.

 Acceptable documentation for earnings (wages and salary) include: